DT-UCPH/early_modern_danish_postils/README.md

 Published in Danish in a winter and summer part in 1539.
 The corpus includes only the text body.
 Text recognition is performed using a model adapted from Niels Hemmingsen's Postil (HTR+; CER 0.04/0.96).
 Inital letters have been corrected throughout the postil.

+### Martin Luther (1483-1564)
+Published in Danish translation in 1564 by Peder Tidemand.
+The corpus includes only the text body.
+Text recognition is performed using a model adapted from Hemmingsen's Postil (HTR+; CER 0.03/0.09).

 ### Niels Hemmingsen (1513-1600)
 Published in Latin in 1561 and in Danish translation in 1576 by Rasmus Hansen Reravius The corpus includes only the text body.
 Text recognition is performed using a model adapted from Brochmand's Sabbati Sanctificatio Winter Part (HTR+; CER 0.03/1.27).